 Presenting Cases before Tribunals is a two day hands on skill building experience.
 The participants learn what and how to prepare an effective case before a tribunal or decision maker.
 They discover what matters to decision makers.
 Participants will practice particular skills and techniques through a mock hearing.
 They take away tips, practice guides, and forms.
-This workshop will be particularly useful for staff or advocates who appear before tribunals.
+This course will be particularly useful for staff or advocates who appear before tribunals.
 This course qualifies for the Certificate in Tribunal Administrative Justice™ (CTAJ™).
 (14 Education Credits)

 Purpose: To develop your case presentation skills and to make your presentations more effective and successful.

 Participants will take away:

 - three key principles to ensure fairness in hearings

 - 6 things to consider and 12 questions to ask when preparing for the hearing